Psychology 101 - General Psychology » Spring 2022 » Quiz 9 Psychological Disorder

 Dianne is convinced she has developed an anxiety disorder because she has an underlying biological condition that was brought out by living in a stressful environment.
 Dianne’s belief about how she developed psychopathology is most consistent with:

-B. a dimensional approach.
+A. a biopsychosocial approach.

-C. the diathesis-stress model.
+B. the diathesis-stress model.

 Question #2